LucianU/LucianU/README.md

 - 👋 Hi, I’m @LucianU a.k.a @elbear in different online communities
-- 👀 I’m interested in making software development more accessible
+- 👀 I’m interested in:
+     - making software development more accessible
+     - building and maintaining robust systems
 - 🌱 I’m currently focusing on getting a solid graps of some of the fundamentals of software:
      - data structures and algorithms
      - software architecture
-- 💞️ I’m looking to collaborate on ... nothing at the moment.
-I'm not used to getting other people behind my projects.
-Not yet, at least
 - 📫 How to reach me: https://elbear.com

 <!---